 “It started off with just a few people in the Edmonton region, and now we have tripled our team and added regional teams in Calgary, Vancouver and most recently Winnipeg,” Jennifer says.
 “Women are wanting to be part of this and to be heard.”

 Support from the executive level has provided strong momentum as well, particularly in the form of access to female leaders with opportunities for them to share their personal experiences and offer guidance.
-Executive vice president and chief financial officer (CFO) Carolyn Graham and executive vice president, human resources and corporate communications, Kelly Blackett have been advocates for the group from the start and have continued their involvement in the form of intimate quarterly Fireside Chats across CWB markets for 2019.
+They've been advocates for the group from the start and have continued their involvement in the form of intimate quarterly Fireside Chats across CWB markets for 2019.

 CWB Women is eager to engage both men and women in their events and discussions.
 “Understanding what is holding women back, and identifying ways to help us all move forward is a conversation we all need to be a part of,” says Vanessa.